Welcome to your Church's Mission Toolkit

 The journey starts with regular teaching about God’s heart for the nations.
 Use Bible stories, prayer, and worship to build a missions mindset.
 Encourage kids to pray using resources like prayer maps, and invite them to give and serve regularly.
 Over time, this consistent focus helps young disciples grow into passionate mission partners.

-Resources to support your teaching: *
+Resources to support your teaching: coming soon*

 Framing Giving as Partnership in God’s Mission